This article may contain compensated links. Please read disclaimer for more info.

 Every summer since 2002, 3.5km of the Seine’s right bank (Paris 1 and Paris 4) are covered with sand.
 This piece of the city is invaded by colorful umbrellas, deckchairs and beach stand.
 This artificial beach, with views of the Eiffel Tower, is the perfect scenario to drink some caipirinhas with friends under the sun.

 Paris Plages ’ first objective is to propose a kind of “city escape” for those Parisians who don’t have the means to travel to the seaside or the countryside during summer.
 Since the beginning, the idea was so well accepted by Parisians and tourists that it gets more and more visitors.
-Last year Paris Plages hit the record of more than 4 million of visitors in just one month!
+Last year Paris Plages hit the record of more than 4 million visitors in just one month!

 Paris Plages is also a good opportunity to reduce the traffic pollution and noise in the center of Paris.
 From 21st July to 21st August this sector of the rapid way George-Pompidou is cut to traffic which is a pleasure (and a relief!) for pedestrians.

 The event has two main locations: Voie George-Pompidou and le Bassin de la Villette.

 PARIS PLAGES: VOIE GEORGE-POMPIDOU

-From Pont des Arts (Paris 1) to Pont de Sully (Paris 4), this is the chicest part.
+From Pont des Arts (Paris 1) to Pont de Sully (Paris 4), this is the fanciest part.
 Beach stalls, sunbathing areas, picnic areas but also playgrounds for kids and guinguettes for adults.

 Art lovers will be happy to know that Louvre Museum and Modern Art Museum are also there with a part of their collections (well, reproductions we mean) related to the sea.